 You can click any asset in the Lineage diagram to check its details.
 The preview shows the source of the assets, number of rows and columns, and classification (if any).
 If you click on the asset name in the preview, you'll be redirected to that asset's lineage.

-When you hover over any particular asset, only the linked assets are shown.
-All other assets are blurred out.
+When you click on any particular asset, only the linked assets are highlighted.
 This helps you focus on the asset you want to learn more about.

 If you want to see how an asset will impact other assets, you can do that right from this screen.